wacl-york/quant-tools/README.md

 # Reading data from the database

-The database uses SQLite, which means that you need to download it as a file onto your local computer from Google Drive (it is 5GB in size).
+The database uses SQLite, which means that you need to download it as a file onto your local computer from Google Drive (it is 6GB in size).
 No new Python dependencies are required.

+To access the data using Python, see the example code in `example_db.py` for pointers.

 # Setting up the database